 Weather conditions and resulting dryness

 Have you noticed accelerated flaking in winters and a drier, itchier scalp?
-Well, the weather is to blame amigos.
-Harshly cold dry winter air combined with overheated rooms is the perfect recipe for itchy and flaking skin and scalp.
+Well, the weather is to blame.
+Harsh, cold, dry winter air combined with overheated rooms is the perfect recipe for itchy and flaking skin and scalp.

 If a particular shampoo brand works for your friend, the same may not work for you resulting in an aggravated and itchy scalp.
-Switch to organically made, personalized products by Bare Anatomy which are tailor made to suit your particular requirements.
+Switch to organically made, personalized products by Bare Anatomy which is tailor-made to suit your particular requirements.

 Prevalence of particular skin conditions

-The importance of consuming a balanced diet which is rich in zinc, Vitamin B etc. cannot be reiterated enough.
+The importance of consuming a balanced diet that is rich in zinc, Vitamin B, etc. cannot be reiterated enough.

-More technically distress (instead of eu-stress, which keeps is motivated and is actually good!) can wreak havoc on your immune system resulting in decreased immunity towards dandruff causing yeast infections.
-Resort to a more chilled out lifestyle, one interspersed with yoga, frequent vacations, or walks in the nature with a loved one.
+More technically distress (instead of eu-stress, which keeps us motivated and is good!) can wreak havoc on your immune system resulting in decreased immunity towards dandruff-causing yeast infections.
+Resort to a more chilled out lifestyle, one interspersed with yoga, frequent vacations, or walks in nature with a loved one.